Extra Care housing schemes

 The homes are being built to high environmental standards and will be energy efficient, well insulated and use less water.
 This makes them cheaper to run and also reduces carbon emissions, which is better for the environment.

 The government’s ‘Sustainable Homes’ standard has been used as a basis for including environmental improvements in the design of the new homes.

-The homes also meet the government's ‘Lifetime Homes’ standard which means they will include design features which minimise the need for changes to be made to a building if the tenant's needs change over time.
+The homes also meet the government's ‘Lifetime Homes’ standard which means they will include design features which minimise the need for changes or adaptions to be made to a building if the tenant's needs change over time.

 They all have a good level of security which will help people to feel safe in their home and immediate environment.
 An assistive technology system allows tenants to call for assistance in an emergency from within their flats or elsewhere in the building.
 There is external lighting and the homes have doors, windows and locks which meet the high standards required by the ‘Secured by Design’ standard.

 Artist's impression of one of the Extra Care housing schemes

 Where and when the homes will be built

 As the Extra Care housing schemes are large and were complicated to build, the construction of the three schemes was phased.
 They are built on three sites, all located within existing communities and with access to local facilities: